Screenly/cli/README.md

 3. **Create the GitHub release:**
   - Make sure that you're on the `master` branch and have pulled the latest changes
-  - Create a version tag (e.g., `vM.m.p`, like `v1.0.6`) and push it to GitHub by running:
+  - Create a version tag (e.g., `vYYYY.M.MICRO`, like `v2026.8.1`) and push it to GitHub by running:
     ```bash
-    git tag vM.m.p
+    git tag vYYYY.M.MICRO
-    git push origin vM.m.p
+    git push origin vYYYY.M.MICRO
     ```
   - The release workflow will detect the version tag and create the release automatically
   - Add the release notes to the GitHub release description